Chicago curfew: Mayor Lightfoot restores CTA, street access to Central Business District, Loop area following weekend of peaceful protests

+"So glad that they came out to help me.
+I wasn't expecting it but they were there," Patel said.

+Business owners said they hope the community will be out to help rebuild what both the pandemic and looters took away.

-Starting Sunday morning, full access to the area will be reintroduced, including the reopening of all entrance and exit ramps on Lake Shore Drive, I-290 and I-90/94.
+Starting Sunday morning, full access to the area was reintroduced, including the reopening of all entrance and exit ramps on Lake Shore Drive, I-290 and I-90/94.

 In addition to the reopening of the freeways, the following transportation measures will resume: